Is Mediation a Good Idea in Divorce?

 Common Myths Explained

-Are you wondering how divorce mediation actually works, and unsure if it is right for you?
+Are you wondering “is mediation is a good idea in divorce”, and feeling unsure if it is right for you?
 Listed below are several of the myths people have of divorce mediation, with an explanation about how the mediation process works to benefit the participants.

 You argue about everything and can’t stand to be in the same room, how are you supposed to work together on an agreement?
 The difference is the mediator.
-The mediator keeps conversations safe, productive and focused, while guiding people towards rational, fair decisions.
+What makes mediation a good idea in divorce is that the mediator keeps conversations safe, productive and focused, while guiding people towards rational, fair decisions.
 When necessary, mediators can also work with parties from separate rooms to coach them into a successful negotiation.

 This myth of divorce mediation can have expensive consequences.
 While the most cooperative and organized spouses may confidently be able to resolve their current logistical and financial issues, they often overlook additional items the family court requires and issues that may become a conflict over time, and they can make expensive mistakes regarding financial planning and the tax impacts of their decisions.
 For this, an experienced Divorce Mediator will be able to advise them or highlight items which may require some more research and consideration.